Download and installation¶

 Running Calliope requires four things:

-- The Python programming language, version 3.5 or higher.
+The Python programming language, version 3.8 or 3.9.

 A number of Python add-on modules (see below for the complete list).

 The Calliope software itself.

 Recommended installation method¶

 The easiest way to get a working Calliope installation is to use the free

 conda package manager, which can install all of the four things described above in a single step.